Leviticus 22

 God carefully guards who may partake of what is holy, requiring proper covenant relationship and status.

-12 If a priest’s daughter is married to an outsider, she shall not eat of the heave offering of the holy things.
+12 If the priest’s daughter is married to a man other than a priest, she is not to eat of the sacred contributions.

 Unintentional eating of holy food requires repayment with an added fifth, protecting the holiness of sacred offerings.